bytedance/ParaGen/examples/summarization/README.md

 # Summarization

-We benchmark summarization task on Multi-News dataset with pretrained BART-base from Hugginface.
+We benchmark summarization task on Multi-News dataset with pretrained BART-base from Huggingface.

 | Task | rouge-1 | rouge-2 | rouge-l |
 | --- | --- | --- | --- |